leesga8/pizza-parlor/README.md

 Describe: Pizza()

-Test: "It should return a Pizza object with two properties for toppings and size"
+Test: "It should return a Pizza object with two properties for toppings and size"\
-Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");
+Code: const myPizza = new Pizza(["anchovies", "pineapple"], "medium");\
 Expected Output: Pizza { toppings: ["anchovies", "pineapple"], size: "medium" }

+Describe: sizePrice()
+Test: "It should return the price according to size s,m,l
+Code: sizePrice('small')
+Expected Output: 5

 ## Setup/Installation Requirements